 - Starting with the pyramid for King Djoser stepped pyramids were constructed (but never finished) for numerous kings.

 - The Red Pyramid at Dahshur was the first smooth-sided (not stepped) pyramid.
 It was built for Sneferu a king in the fourth dynasty.

 - Near modern-day Cairo stand the most amazing pyramids built by the ancient Egyptians; the Great Pyramids of Giza.
 The Great Pyramid is the most ancient and the largest of the pyramids at Giza; it is the only one of the seven wonders of the ancient world that is still standing.
 It is the tomb of Khufu a king of the fourth dynasty.
 It is constructed with over two million blocks of stone weighing around 2.5 tons ( 2,268 kilograms) each that had to be cut, transported and assembled.
 This was an almost unbelievable accomplishment for this time.

 - In 2017 an ancient diary of an official involved in the construction of the Great Pyramid of Giza was discovered.
 This document explained how the massive stones were transported from the quarry where they were cut to the pyramid by boat via man made canals; thus, explaining how the stones were transported so far and solving one of the great mysteries of the pyramids construction.

 Conclusion Ancient Egyptian Pyramid Facts

-Unfortunately tomb robbers throughout the ages have taken many of the magnificent artifacts from the interiors of the pyramids.
+- Unfortunately tomb robbers throughout the ages have taken many of the magnificent artifacts from the interiors of the pyramids.
 Pharaohs were buried with numerous treasures made of precious metals like gold that they would have in the afterlife.

-Egyptian pyramids are the most popular tourist attractions in Egypt.
+- Egyptian pyramids are the most popular tourist attractions in Egypt.